ekutt/AndroidImageConverter/README.md

-JPEG to TIFF Image Converter Application for Android
+Image Converter Application for Android
 ==============================================
 Android JPEG to TIFF converter native application project.

-The aim of this project is to show an application which uses native C/C++ libraries.
+The aim of this project is to show an example Android application which uses native C/C++ libraries.

 Building The Project
 ---------------------------------